Slips and trips: the shopkeeper’s duty

 Major supermarkets (including, unsurprisingly, Tesco) now have rigorous inspection systems in place ensuring that every aisle is checked several times a day.
 When a hazard does cause an accident, they will escape liability if they can demonstrate by their inspection records that they have done all they could reasonably be expected to do to keep their premises safe.

-Smaller shops also need to be able to show that they have a proactive system in place if they are to avoid paying compensation to injured customers.
+Smaller shops also need to be able to show that they have a proactive system in place if they are to avoid paying compensation to injured customers for slips and trips.

 For more information, contact Lyons Davidson’s Accident Claims team.